jessicalberto/LiquorLocator/README.md

 # How to Deploy
 1) Clone/download LiquorLocator as zip or onto your desktop.
 2) cd into the main LiquorLocator directory via your CLI
+3) Get access to configuration information from contributor
-3) Type "node server.js" into your CL
+4) Type 'node server.js' into your CL
-4) You should see verification via CLI printout statements that the app is up and running.
+5) You should see verification via CLI printout statements that the app is up and running.
-5) Open up your internet browser of choice and go to http://localhost:8000
+6) Open up your internet browser of choice and go to http://localhost:8000